Editor’s note: This post was originally published on 6/6/18 and has been updated for accuracy and comprehension.

-I had never sent anything to clients before – mainly because they are scattered from the USA to Australia – but after receiving the flowers, I was on a mission to return the favor.
+I had also never sent anything to clients before – mainly because they are scattered across the globe – but after receiving the flowers, I was on a mission to return the favor.

 I decided it was time to put my theory of blessing people with Starbucks to the test by sending all my U.S.-based clients Starbucks gift cards and handwritten "thank you” letters after they became a client.

-Adding this strategy to my sales arsenal has helped me land many deals.
+Adding this strategy to my sales arsenal has helped me land many deals and get more sales.

 Before any of this had crossed my mind, business had been tough for about six months.